elegantchaos/ECLogging/Extras/Documentation/StandardPrefixFiles-template.markdown

-Previously a different precompiled prefix file was then included, based on the configuration (eg ECLoggingDebug.pch or ECLoggingRelease.pch), and this prefix file defined one of the macros EC_DEBUG or EC_RELEASE, depending on the configuration.
+Previously a different precompiled prefix file was then included, based on the configuration (eg ECLoggingDebug.pch or ECLoggingRelease.pch), and this prefix file defined one of the macros BC_DEBUG or BC_RELEASE, depending on the configuration.

 With the advant of Swift and Clang modules, it's necessary to have these macros defined by the xcconfig files and passed in to the compiler.
 Because of this there is now generally only a single prefix file required (eg ECLogging.pch).